ElOceanografo/PelagicFear/README.md

 [![DOI](https://zenodo.org/badge/397781245.svg)](https://zenodo.org/badge/latestdoi/397781245)

 This directory contains the code necessary to reproduce the figures and analysis in Urmy, S.S. and K.J.
-Benoit-Bird (2021), "Fear structures the ocean's pelagic zone."
-Current Biology X(X), doi:XXXXXXXX
+Benoit-Bird (2021), "Fear structures the ocean's pelagic zone," doi:10.1016/j.cub.2021.09.003

 ## Data
 The data required for these analyses are archived at Dryad: https://doi.org/10.5061/dryad.44j0zpcf1.
 They will need to be downloaded before the code can be run.